tumblr/TMTumblrSDK/README.md

     pod 'TumblrSDK', '1.0.0'

-The SDK includes a [`UIActivity` stub](https://github.com/tumblr/tumblr-ios-sdk/blob/master/TMTumblrSDK/TMTumblrActivity.h) for including Tumblr in a standard `UIActivityViewController`.
+The SDK includes a [UIActivity subclass](https://github.com/tumblr/tumblr-ios-sdk/blob/master/TMTumblrSDK/TMTumblrActivity.h) for including Tumblr in a standard UIActivityViewController.
 For now it only provides the activity icon and title, but you can hook it up however you see fit and we may provide a more integrated solution in the future.

 ## Authentication